IsSaudade/sopra_se/project-report.md

 #### ID: US1
 **Category:** User Management
-**Story:** As a new user, I want to create an account with my university credentials so that I can access the platform's features.
+**Story:** As a new user, I want to create an account with my credentials so that I can access the game platform and save my progress.
 **Acceptance Criteria:**
-- Users can register with their name, email, password, and major/department
+- Users can register with username, email, and password
-- Email validation ensures only @uzh.ch email addresses can register
+- Email validation ensures that email addresses are valid
-- Users receive a confirmation email after successful registration
+- Users receive a confirmation notification after successful registration
 - Users can log in with their credentials after registration

 **Priority:** Critical